mariehposa/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ The biggest difference between `.forEach` and `.map` is that `.forEach` doesn't return anything but `.map` returns a new array of elements by passing each element back to the callback.

 2. What is the difference between a function and a method?

+A function is created outside the class but a method is created inside a class or an object.

 3. What is closure?

+A closure is a function that can access an outer function's scope.

 4. Describe the four rules of the 'this' keyword.

+(a) Window binding is when the value of *this* refers to the the window or console object when it is in the global scope.
+(b) In implicit binding, when a function is called by a preceding dot, the object before the dot is *this*.
+(c) In new binding, *this* refers to the specific instance of the object that is created and returned by the constructor function when constructor function is used.
+(d) In explicit binding, *this* is explicitly defined whenever javascript call or apply method is used.

 5. Why do we need super() in an extended class?
+Super() is used to tell the parent constructor to be concerned with the child's attributes.

 ## Project Set up